Jinka

 Jinka is a market town in southern Ethiopia.
-Located in the hills north of the Tama Plains, this town is the capital of the Debub Omo Zone of the Southern Nations, Nationalities, and Peoples Region.
+Located in the hills north of the Tama Plains, this town is the capital of the Ari Zone of the South Ethiopia Regional State.
 Currently Jinka is the center of Jinka town administration.
 Jinka has a latitude and longitude of 5°47′N 36°34′E and an elevation of 1490 meters above sea level.
 It is one of the most famous tourist destinations in the country.
 It is also an important center for at least sixteen indigenous ethnic groups as well as others from the rest of the country.

 Overview

 Jinka is home to the German-funded South-Omo Museum and Research Center and an airstrip (IATA code BCO).
 Postal service is provided by a main branch; electricity and telephone service are also available.
 Its market day is Saturday.
 The Mago National Park, 40 kilometers south by unpaved road, is a nearby attraction.

-The local clinic was reported in 1996 to be in the process of upgrading to hospital status, which would become the first in the Zone.
+The local clinic was reported in 1996 to be in the process of upgrading to hospital status, which would become the first in the south omo Zone.
 According to the SNNPR's Bureau of Finance and Economic Development, As of 2003 Jinka's amenities include digital telephone access, postal service, electricity provided by a diesel generator, a bank and a hospital.
 Jinka increased its electrical service from 16 to 24 hours a day in May 2009 when the town obtained additional generators.